Chengings/programming-notes/qa.md

 __Q: When to use parallel (`fd -x` or `GNU Parallel`)?__

-A: Expecting outputs as a new format such as convert png to jpg.
-Dealing with same format such as rename file name, use `for input in <pattern>; do <cmd> "$input";done` will be safer. __Create backup will be safest choice__
+A: When expecting outputs in a new format, such as convert PNG to JPG.
+However, when dealing with same format, such as renaming files, it is safer to use `for input in <pattern>; do <cmd> "$input"; done` . __Creating a backup will be the safest choice__

 __Q: Zsh's autocomplete doesn't work?__